 - Sweep and/or pressure wash porches and driveways.

-- Clean cobwebs from soffits, light fixtures, windows and so on.
+- Clean cobwebs and wasp nest from soffits, light fixtures, windows and so on.

 - Mow and trim lawn and trim landscaping/hedges.